UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 ## Indexing and Slicing

-1D Arrays are sliced in the same manner that lists are
+1D arrays are sliced in the same manner that lists are.

 ``` python
 arr = np.arange(10)